rust-lang/rust/src/doc/unstable-book/src/library-features/asm.md

 | RISC-V | `gp`, `tp` | These registers are reserved and cannot be used as inputs or outputs. |
 | Hexagon | `lr` | This is the link register which cannot be used as an input or output. |

 In some cases LLVM will allocate a "reserved register" for `reg` operands even though this register cannot be explicitly specified.
 Assembly code making use of reserved registers should be careful since `reg` operands may alias with those registers.
-Reserved registers are the frame pointer and base pointer
+Reserved registers are the frame pointer and base pointer.

 - The frame pointer and LLVM base pointer on all architectures.
 - `r9` on ARM.
 - `x18` on AArch64.